China Visit Guide

 UNESCO mixed natural-and-cultural heritage site (1999).
 The most-celebrated oolong tea region in the world (Da Hong Pao, Lapsang Souchong), set against Danxia geological landscapes and Han-dynasty Yuewang Cheng walled-town remains.

-Mount Wuyi (Wuyishan) sits on the northern Fujian-Jiangxi border.
-UNESCO-listed in 1999 as a mixed natural and cultural site for the combination of dramatic Danxia red-rock landscape, the Jiuqu (Nine-Bend) River that winds through the peaks, the substantial Han-Tang archaeological remains (including the Yuewang Cheng walled-town site), and the centuries-old tea-cultivation tradition.
+Mount Wuyi (Wuyishan) sits on the northern Fujian-Jiangxi border, a compact range of Danxia sandstone peaks cut by the Nine-Bend River.
+UNESCO-listed in 1999 as a mixed natural and cultural heritage site, the designation encompasses the dramatic geology, the Han-dynasty archaeological remains including the Yuewang Cheng walled-town site, and the tea-cultivation tradition that has shaped this specific landscape for centuries.

 What to see